Abandoned & Little-Known Airfields:

 Rocky Ford Aux #1 was evidently constructed at some point between 1942-43,

-as it was not yet depicted on the April 1942 17M Regional Aeronautical Chart (according to Chris Kennedy).
+as it was not yet depicted on the September 1942 Jacksonville Sectional Chart.

 According to Brian Rehwinkel, a circa 1947 War Assets Administration report